Internet Law and Tech: Resources

 Competition Overdose: How Free Market Mythology Transformed Us from Citizen Kings to Market Servants (2020) – Maurice E. Stucke and Ariel Ezrachi (Amazon)

-See also: The CyberSecurity Canon, an attempt by Rick Howard, Palo Alto Networks Chief Security Officer, to identify a list of must-read books for cybersecurity practitioners.
+See also: The CyberSecurity Canon – a project begun by Rick Howard, former Palo Alto Networks Chief Security Officer, to identify a list of must-read books for cybersecurity practitioners.
+The Cybersecurity Canon (mission statement) is now hosted by The Ohio State University’s Institute for Cybersecurity & Digital Trust.

 Tools and Services: